-- 1. $\square$ None of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 2. $\Box$ All $\Box$ Some of the PII maintained in the system or by the project is part of a system of records and is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act - 3. □ The PII maintained in the system or by the project is not: (a) part of a system of records as defined in section (e)(5) of the Privacy Act; or (b) used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents). - 4. □ None of the information maintained in the system or by the project is part of a system of records as defined in section (e)(5) of the Privacy Act, but the information in the system is used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents).
+1. None of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act.

-Section 4.1(b) Protections in place despite exemption from the accuracy, relevance, timeliness, and completeness requirements

-- 1. $\square$ None of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 2. □ For all information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the (□ law enforcement, □ intelligence, □ other) mission requirements for which the system or project was created: - a) $\Box$ The exempt information is not actually used to make any adverse determinations about individuals.

-- d) □ Individuals about whom adverse determinations are made using PII from this system or project are given an opportunity to explain or modify their information (□ before □ after) the adverse determination is made. - e) $\Box$ Other: - 3. □ No additional efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible because it would interfere with mission requirements.
+2. $\square$ All $\square$ Some of the PII maintained in the system or by the project is part of a system of records and is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act .
+3. $\Box$ The PII maintained in the system or by the project is not : (a) part of a system of records as defined in section (e)(5) of the Privacy Act ; or (b) used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents).
+4. □ None of the information maintained in the system or by the project is part of a system of records as defined in section (e)(5) of the Privacy Act , but the information in the system is used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents). n 4.1(b) Protections in place despite exemption from the accuracy, relevance, ness, and completeness requirements 1.
+None of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act .
+2. $\Box$ For all information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act , the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the ( $\Box$ law enforcement, $\Box$ intelligence, $\Box$ other) mission requirements for which the system or project was created: a) The exempt information is not actually used to make any adverse determinations about individuals. b) The exempt information is not actually used to make any adverse determinations about individuals without additional research and investigation to ensure accuracy, relevance, timeliness, and completeness. c) Individuals and organizations to whom PII from the system or project is disclosed (as authorized by the Privacy Act ) determine its accuracy, relevance, timeliness, and completeness in a manner reasonable for their purposes before they use it to make adverse determinations about individuals. d) $\square$ Individuals about whom adverse determinations are made using PII from this system or project are given an opportunity to explain or modify their information ( $\square$ before $\square$ after) the adverse determination is made. e) 🗆 Other 3. ☐ No additional efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible because it would interfere with mission requirements.